minio/minsql/README.md

 ## Querying logs

 To get data out of MinSQL you can use SQL.
-Note data MinSQL is a data layer and not a computation layer, therefore certain SQL statements that need computations (SUM, MAX, GROUP BY, JOIN, etc...) are not supported.
+Note that MinSQL is a data layer and not a computation layer, therefore certain SQL statements that need computations (SUM, MAX, GROUP BY, JOIN, etc...) are not supported.

 All the query statements must be sent via `POST` to your MinSQL instance.